jwhudnall/Springboard-Software-Engineering-Bootcamp/README.md

 # Springboard Software Engineering
 <img src="https://tinyurl.com/3pjpsrcv" alt="Springboard Logo">

-This repo is a collection of coding exercises, snippets and projects from Springboard's Software Engineering Program.
+This is a collection of coding exercises, snippets and projects from Springboard's Software Engineering Program.
 I started this program on December 27, 2021.

 # Projects
-This is a list of projects.
+Projects were prompts given at different points in the curriculum.
 Some projects have standalone repos for deployment purposes; others may be listed _private_ due to the program's Academic Policy.

 ## Section 04 - **Crypto Cards Memory Game**
 <img src="https://github.com/jwhudnall/CryptoCards/raw/main/images/crypto-cards-gameplay.gif" width="200" alt="Crypto Cards Game Screen">